symfony/symfony-docs/book/forms.rst

 Field Type Guessing
 -------------------

-Now that you've added validation metadata to the ``Task`` class, Symfony already knows a bit about your fields.
-If you allow it, Symfony can "guess" the type of your field and set it up for you.
-In this example, Symfony can guess from the validation rules that both the ``task`` field is a normal ``text`` field and the ``dueDate`` field is a ``date`` field::
+Now that you've added validation metadata to the ``Task`` class, Symfony2 already knows a bit about your fields.
+If you allow it, Symfony2 can "guess" the type of your field and set it up for you.
+In this example, Symfony2 can guess from the validation rules that both the ``task`` field is a normal ``text`` field and the ``dueDate`` field is a ``date`` field::